mhirst1960/rubik-text-solver/README.md

 It is implemented using Python 3.

-The code is based on "Python Rubik's cube solver" https://github.com/pglass/cube .
+The solver is based on "Python Rubik's cube solver" https://github.com/pglass/cube .
 Where I used the math transforms as-is and I used fundimantal solving algorithm design.
 But I refactored the code fairly significantly allowing extra attributes for a piece beyond just it's colors.
 And added a bunch of extra functionality to manipulate the cube based on labels decorated with letters.